ODA Spending

 France's international strategy for a feminist diplomacy is expected to be launched in 2024.

-In March 2024, the MEAE organized an event entitled "Defending and promoting feminist diplomacy," in which it announced France would welcome the next edition of the shaping foreign feminist policy conference.
+In March 2024, the MEAE organized an event entitled "Defending and promoting feminist diplomacy," in which it announced France would welcome the next edition of the shaping foreign feminist policy conference in July 2025.

 Minister of Foreign Affairs Stéphane Séjourné reiterated France's responsibility towards feminist diplomacy and the defense of women's rights around the world.
 He pledged that the right to abortion would be incorporated into the EU's Charter of Fundamental Rights.
 He also praised the vital work of civil society, calling it the true architect of feminist diplomacy.
 Finally, he announced that France will organize the 4th international conference on feminist foreign policy in 2025.